-Earlier, we learnt that electricity (electrical current) flows from a higher voltage to a lower voltage and if we introduce a load into the circuit, we can be able to do something useful like light up a LED.
+Earlier, we learned that electricity (electrical current) flows from a higher voltage to a lower voltage and if we introduce a load into the circuit, we can be able to do something useful like light up a LED.

-With a load in the circuit, current flowing through the circuit is limited as compared to that which your device consumes, however, without any restrictor in the circuit, there won’t be anything to slow down the current and it will try to be infinite.
-In such cases, the power supply will provide as much current as it can which may be too much and this could burn the wires, damage the power supply or even drain the battery.
+With a load in the circuit, the current flowing through the circuit is limited as compared to that which your device consumes, however, without any restrictor in the circuit, there won’t be anything to slow down the current and it will try to be infinite.
+In such cases, the power supply will provide as much current as it can which may be too much and this could burn the wires, damage the power supply, or even drain the battery.

-In most cases a safety mechanism is built into the power supply to limit maximum current in the event of a short circuit, but this is not always the case.
-This is why, we all have circuit breakers in our homes and office buildings to prevent fires from starting in the event of a short circuit somewhere in the wirings.
+In most cases, a safety mechanism is built into the power supply to limit maximum current in the event of a short circuit, but this is not always the case.
+This is why we all have circuit breakers in our homes and office buildings to prevent fires from starting in the event of a short circuit somewhere in the wirings.

-The other related problem to a short circuit is when we unintentionally let too much current to flow through part of our circuits which causes a part to burn out.
-This may not be a short circuit but its close and it most often happens when we use the incorrect resistor value which lets too much current to flow through another component such as an LED as illustrated below;
+The other related problem to a short circuit is when we unintentionally let too much current flow through part of our circuits which causes a part to burn out.
+This may not be a short circuit but it’s close and it most often happens when we use the incorrect resistor value which lets too much current flow through another component such as an LED as illustrated below;